EdwinVelazquez/Revenge/GameSaveTest/README.md

 ###### Things Done
 - Ability to add rows to csv file
-- Ability to get all scores
-- Ability to get all names
-- Ability to get the top level (will change according to the game)
+- Ability to get all scores, names, level (will change according to the game)
+- Ability to edit score, names, and level
 - Ability to get average of all scores

 ###### Things To Be Added Later
-- Ability to edit scores (so they can be updated)
 - Ability to add more columns according to the game
-- sort rows when adding them to keep the looking tidy
+- sort rows when adding them to keep the looking tidy ***
 - Ability to delete rows (might be overdoing it if the game is simple, seems easy though)
 - Ability to clear all data (again not necessary)
 - Stats?